H3nryK/Python-desktop-Calculator/README.md

-# Python Calculator with Tkintr
+# Python Calculator with Tkinter

 This simple calculator is implemented in Python using the Tkinter library for the graphical user interface.